savabs/VIM_AIEDITOR_PLUG/README.md

   history file.
 - `:ShowErrorLog` – displays the error log located at `/tmp/vim_ai_error.log`.
 - `:ShowDebugLog` – displays the debug log located at `/tmp/debug_ai_summary.log`.
+- `:AISummaryChat` – opens a glass window with an integrated chat bar for continuous conversation with the AI (requires the `python3-pyqt5` package).